Horse64/core.horse64.org/docs/Concurrency.md

 Concurrent functions in Horse64 are also called *"later functions"* which is how [horsec](/docs/Resources#horsec) usually names them.

-Calls to later functions must be followed by `later` for a time skip, and then `await` on their return value.
-This is also where errors bubble up:
+Calls to such later functions must always be followed by `later` for a time skip, and then `await` on their return value.
+Awaiting the return value is also where errors bubble up:

   ```Horse64
   import net.fetch from core.horse64.org